This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Continuous Casting”.

 b) Casting powder

 Explanation: In continuous casting, at the beginning of solidification of molten metal in the mould, the casting powder is added onto the top side of molten metal in the mould.
-This casting powder melts and penetrates between the surfaces of the mould and solidified strand to minimize the friction, which leads to completion of operation in less time.
+This casting powder melts and penetrates between the surfaces of the mould and solidified strand to minimize the friction, which leads to completion of the operation in less time.

 12. Defects like diagonal cracks and blow holes can be induced in the casting by the oscillation of mould.

-Explanation: Mould oscillation leads to generation of shape defects of the casting.
+Explanation: Mould oscillation leads to a generation of shape defects of the casting.
 But the internal defects like blow holes, diagonal cracks or any kind of cracks are originated in the cast product due to the mechanical and thermal stresses which are caused by the non-uniform cooling of casting in the secondary zone.

 Sanfoundry Global Education & Learning Series – Casting, Forming and Welding.